 The annual Research Colloquium offers you the ideal opportunity to showcase your research to faculty and fellow students while receiving support and constructive feedback.

-As an Honours student, employment as a tutor and research assistance may be available, giving you the appreciation of academic life.
+As an Honours student, you may have opportunities to undertake casual employment as a tutor or research assistant, giving you a taste of academic life.

-An Honours degree demonstrates to employers that you have exceptional problem solving and analytical thinking skills.
-Whether you undertake an honours year to build on your undergraduate education, or to begin a career in research, our graduates have a distinct advantage when applying for professional roles.
+An Honours degree demonstrates to employers that you have exceptional problem-solving and analytical thinking skills.
+Whether you undertake an honours year to build on your undergraduate education, or to begin a research career, you'll have a distinct advantage when applying for professional roles.

-Our graduates can use their qualifications to distinguish themselves in a competitive jobs market, or as a stepping-stone to a career in research, whether in industry or academia.
+An honours qualification distinguishes you in a competitive jobs market, and can be a stepping-stone to a career in research, whether in industry or academia.

-Students who earn Class I or Class IIA Honours also qualify for most PhD programs across Australia and some internationally, including programs in the United Kingdom and the United States.
+Students who earn Class I or Class IIA Honours also qualify for most PhD programs across Australia and internationally, including in the United Kingdom and the United States.

 How to shape your career

-• The Business, Economics and Law (BEL) Careers and Employability Team – assists students with accessing career opportunities and managing their careers.
-BEL Careers and Employability programs give students an edge by helping build industry experience and develop lifelong employability skills.
+• The Business, Economics and Law (BEL) Careers and Employability Team – assists with accessing career opportunities and managing your careers.
+BEL Careers and Employability programs give you an edge by building industry experience and developing lifelong employability skills.
 Contact the team of employability specialists to set and achieve your career goals.

 • Student Hub – online employment service for local and international UQ students, employers and alumni who may be looking for training or job opportunities while studying at UQ.

-• UQ Careers Fair - an annual university-wide event for students to meet with over 130 potential employers to source information on career opportunities.
+• UQ Careers Fair - an annual university-wide event where you can meet with over 130 potential employers to source information on career opportunities.

 • Global Experiences Expo - discover how UQ provides students with opportunities to study overseas, or get support to work, learn or volunteer on a short trip.